sgwbsnns/btde/README.md

-# btde
+# BTDE - Better Tiling Desktop Envronment

-Better Tilling Desktop Environment
+the official repo for btde, super barebones as each better-* program have it's own repo.